 The more difficult it is to make an honest buck, the easier it is to make a dishonest buck, the more currencies around the world fall, the more corrupt our system becomes, the more turmoil that brews around the world, the more advancements we make in technology … the more cyber criminals like we have never seen before will cultivate and breed.

-For leaders that think you can just “hire” or “consult” your way out of it, think again.
+For managers that think you can just “hire” or “consult” your way out of it, think again.
 This mindset needs to be bread from within, at the top and the bottom.
-We need to shine a light in every dark corner, and add visibility to each occurrence as if it were on the blockchain, without casting shame or blame (except when appropriate).
+We need to shine a light in every dark corner, and add visibility to each occurrence as if it were on the blockchain, without casting shame or blame (except where appropriate).
 Don’t assume that your architects are on the case, they are just as lacking in this mindset as the next guy.
 More likely than not, you have small sects of people that think like this, they just need to be empowered and unleashed from the hierarchy that binds them.
 Assume they have been beat down by the hierarchy and will not come out of their shell easily.
-These are the folk that know where your weakness lies.
+These are the folk that know where your weakness lurks.

 We live at a time when so many things are going “exponential” or “hockey stick”, or are on a high velocity to exponential.
 When industrial cyber terrorism go hockey stick, our world is likely to change forever.
 When that happens, only then will we think as much about the “keeping” what we get as we do about the “getting”.

 Mama always said “a pound of prevention is worth a pound of cure”.